UCL-ELEC0136/3-DATA-STORAGE/README.md

 ## Content of the assignment
-The assignment is the `.ipynb` file in the repository.
-The repository also contains a password-protected `.zip` file with the solutions proposed by us.
-The password will be discovered 2 weeks after each assignment has been released.
-Feel free to try brute-forcing it if you manage to :)
+The assignment is slightly different from the others.
+There are two exercises, named `1-SQL` and `2-noSQL`, each in its respective folder.
+Instructions for each exercise are provided in the readme of each folder.

 ## Submitting your assignment